-Fraser R. Berrill Mr. Berrill is the President of Fragin Holdings Limited, a private Toronto, Ontario, C Canada investment company, and former President, Chief Executive Director since May 9, 2018 Officer and director of Renasant Financial Partners Ltd., a financial services and technology trading organization.
+Fraser R. Berrill Mr. Berrill is the President of Fragin Holdings Limited, a private Toronto, Ontario, Canada investment company, and former President, Chief Executive Director since May 9, 2018 financial services a Officer and director of Renasant Financial Partners Ltd., a financial services and technology trading organization.
 He has Independent served as a director of several public and private companies and is a former Board Chair of Vicwest Inc., formerly Vicwest Income Fund.
 Mr. Berrill is also a member of the Board of Governors of the University of Windsor.
 Mr. Berrill is a member of the Law Society of Ontario and holds the designation of Chartered Director from McMaster University.
-Other public company directorships in the past five years: Pure Multi-Family R REIT LP (2015- 201 9) Board/Committee Ov erall Securitie es held Total value of Common membership atter ndance Common Shares Options Shares held Board EHS 5 of 5 2 of 2 100% 100% 15,226 Nil \$255,797
+Other public comp Other public company directorships in the past five years: Pure Multi-Family R EIT LP (2015- 2019 9) Board/Committee O۱ /erall Securitie es held Total value of Common membership atter ndance Common Shares Options Shares held Board EHS 5 of 5 2 of 2 100% 100% 15,226 Nil \$270,718

-Patrick S. Brigham Toronto, Ontario, Canada Director since June 30, 2009 Independent Chairman and Chica Toronto based Sunquest Vacation Officer until its sale of a number of privand is a former dire Mr. Brigham, former Honorary Consul to Finland, is the Chairman and Chief Executive Officer of Brigham Holdings Inc., a Toronto based investment company.
+Patrick S. Brigham Toronto, Ontario, Canada Director since June 30, 2009 Independent Chairman and Chica Toronto based Sunquest Vacation Officer until its sale of a number of privand is a former direction.
+Mr. Brigham, former Honorary Consul to Finland, is the Chairman and Chief Executive Officer of Brigham Holdings Inc., a Toronto based investment company.
 Mr. Brigham founded Sunquest Vacations Ltd. in 1972 and was its Chief Executive Officer until its sale in 1995.
 Mr. Brigham is currently a director of a number of private companies and charitable organizations and is a former director of the Greater Toronto Airport Authority.
-Other public company directorships in the past five years: Board/Committee Ov /erall Securiti es held Total value of Common membership atter ndance Common Shares Options Shares held Board Compensation EHS 5 of 5 1 of 1 2 of 2 100% 100% 100% 304,059 Nil \$5,108,191
+Other public company directorships in the past five years: None Board/Committee Ov erall Securiti es held Total value of Common membership attendance Common Shares Options Shares held Board Compensation EHS 4 of 5 80% 1 of 1 100% 2 of 2 100% 304,059 Nil \$5,406,169